cunning-weasel/cunning-weasel-GitHub-Page/blog/2024/Dec/Editor.md

 (column-number-mode 1)
 (global-display-line-numbers-mode)
 (setq display-line-numbers-type 'relative)
-(setq dired-listing-switches "-alh") ; Human-readable sizes (require 'dired-x) ; Extra Dired features
-;; delete selected text on text insert/ input (use-package delsel
+(add-hook 'c-mode-common-hook
+          (lambda ()
+            (c-set-style "bsd")
+            (setq c-basic-offset 4)
+            (electric-indent-mode -1)
+            (c-set-offset 'substatement-open 0)
+            (c-set-offset 'case-label '+)
+            (c-set-offset 'statement-case-intro '+)
+            (local-set-key (kbd "RET") 'newline))) (use-package delsel
   :ensure nil
   :hook (after-init . delete-selection-mode))
+(setq dired-listing-switches "-alh")
+(require 'dired-x)
+(load-theme 'gruber-darker t)
 ```

 If there was one thing I would have to say about emacs, it could be succinctly summed up by my inital requirement.
-If an 'emacs-lite' came out tomorrow, offering all of the things emacs offers, out of the box, needing only that 20 LoC of config - and left out 99% of the features of emacs I don't actually use - I would switch in a heartbeat.
+If an 'emacs-lite' came out tomorrow, offering all of the things emacs offers, out of the box, needing only that 21 LoC of config - and left out 99% of the features of emacs I don't actually use - I would switch in a heartbeat.